BioBam/wdk-lib/API.md

 - *Type:* {[ key: string ]: string | number | boolean | string[] | <a href="#wdk-lib.InputReference">InputReference</a> | <a href="#wdk-lib.InputReference">InputReference</a>[]}

+Returns a map of input IDs to their associated values.

 ---

 ##### `taskName`<sup>Required</sup> <a name="taskName" id="wdk-lib.WorkflowValues.property.taskName"></a>